Gandara, Samar

-Gandara, officially the Municipality of Gandara (Waray: Bungto han Gandara), is a municipality in the province of Samar, Philippines.
-According to the 2020 census, it has a population of 35,242 people.
+Gandara, officially the Municipality of Gandara (Waray: Bungto han Gandara, Tagalog: Bayan ng Gandara), is a municipality in the province of Samar, Philippines.
+According to the 2024 census, it has a population of 36,826 people.

 History

 The town was formerly named Bangahon, but its population was resettled to its current location on September 29, 1902.
 After settling in its new location, the name Gandara was given to it in commemoration of the former Governor-General José de la Gándara y Navarro.

 By virtue of Batas Pambansa Blg.
 11 approved in 1978, 29 barangays were separated to create the new municipality of San Jorge.

 Geography

 Barangays

-Gandara is politicaly subdivided into 70 barangays.
+Gandara is politically subdivided into 70 barangays.
 Each barangay consists of puroks and some have sitios.